-University of South Dakota Law School Dean Neil Fulton speaks to students. (photo courtesy USD)
+University of South Dakota Law School Dean Neil Fulton speaks to students.
+(Courtesy of USD)

 A bill that aimed to create an apprenticeship program as an alternative to the bar exam for South Dakota lawyers has been withdrawn by its sponsor.

 House Bill 1076 is sponsored by Rep. Mary Fitzgerald, R-Spearfish.
 It would have allowed University of South Dakota Knutson School of Law graduates to bypass the bar exam and instead earn a law license by completing 1,000 hours of supervised practice with an experienced lawyer in the state.

 Fitzgerald declined to comment on what, if anything, might happen next.
 A withdrawn bill, or even one defeated in committee, can be revived during the legislative session in a variety of ways.

 HB 1076 was the second attempt to do away with the bar exam requirement for USD Law grads in as many years.
 The 2022 version would have stricken the bar exam requirement without a supervised practice component.

 Fitzgerald and those supportive of bar exam changes argue that the multiple choice portion of the test punishes slower readers, doesn’t reflect the work of lawyering in practice and serves to limit the pool of available lawyers in a state where rural areas often lack legal services.
 South Dakota’s unique scoring system, they argue, makes it more difficult to pass than it might be in other states.

 Defenders of the exam say it serves as a bulwark against incompetence in the legal profession, and that the scoring system can be more helpful for examinees who perform well on the bar’s essay section.